brikis98/yevgeniy-brikman-homepage/_posts/2018-05-26-ownership-thinking.md

 1. The right incentives: If the company does well, each employee should do well.
 You do this by creating an incentive plan.

 2. The right education: Each employee must understand how the company makes money and how their work fits into the business model.
-Note that the vast majority of people know very little about business finance‚Äîand may be embarrassed to admit that.
+Note that the vast majority of people know very little about business finance—and may be embarrassed to admit that.
 Without that knowledge, they make poor decisions and poor assumptions, so it's important to teach basic finance concepts to everyone at the company.

 3. The right measures: every employee should be able to see the measures that contribute to the company's success and understand what measures they contribute to.
 When those measures cross certain thresholds, the incentive plan pays out.